Krzysztof Cegielski: Career

+Cegielski began racing for Gorzów during the 1996 Polish speedway season.
+He continued to ride for them before switching to Wybrzeże Gdańsk in 2001.

+It was also in 2001 that he rode for Poole Pirates in the British speedway leagues.
+The following season in 2002, he moved to Start Gniezno and Eastbourne Eagles respectively.

-In 2003 he was involved in an on-track crash in a Swedish League.
+In 2003, he was involved in an on-track crash in a Swedish League.
 The resulting spinal cord injury left him partially paralysed, and ended his racing career.
 He has remained close to the speedway world, acting as a speedway manager and expert.
 After over a decade of determined and laborious rehabilitation, he managed to get back on his feet, and is now able to walk short distances.